 Read: Monese vs Revolut Review

 bunq is a Dutch virtual bank that was founded in 2015 by Ali Niknam.
 The bank offers personal, business and joint bank accounts as well as debit cards.
-It also offers Bunq travel card, which is ideal for regular travelers.
+In addition to its virtual Euro bank account, it offers Bunq travel card, which is ideal for regular travelers.

 Revolut is a British virtual bank that launched Euro accounts with IBAN in 2017.
 Products and services offered by Revolut include MasterCard prepaid debit card/VISA debit card, currency exchange, stock trading, cryptocurrency exchange and peer-to-peer payments.